The unstoppable rise continues

 Aysel Waring, UAE

-Over the past few years, we were lucky to witness a women’s sport growth spurt in the Gulf region, breaking stereotypes and building a solid foundation for future generations.
-We have witnessed so many inspiring female athletes, sports personalities and industry leaders making their way to the top and the future looks even more fascinating.
-Building upon the success of the World Cup in Qatar and other international sporting events in the region, 2023 promises to be another step up as there’s been a huge focus on keeping women’s sport moving forward in parallel to growing sport overall.
-And our Middle East team will be driving some of the biggest regional initiatives that will help to grow the industry.
+Building upon the success of the World Cup in Qatar and other international sporting events in the region, 2023 promises to be another step up as there’s been a huge focus on keeping women’s sport moving forward in parallel to growing sport overall and CSM Middle East will be driving some of the biggest regional initiatives that will help to grow the industry.
+Two of the key programmes in 2023 are AD360 – an initiative launched by the Abu Dhabi Sports Council and Shuhub, an initiative launched by NEOM in 2022.

 Nicola Dutton, UK